15 November, 2023

-6 Reasons Against Using a Home Address for Business
+6 Main Disadvantages of Using Home Address for Business

 When you register a limited business with Companies House, it will be publicly logged on their register.
-The Companies House register can be used by the public to search for addresses online, and searches are free of charge.
+The Companies House register can be used by the public to search for addresses online for free.
 The UK government recommends that you carefully consider what personal information you decide to register, especially because you cannot remove a registered address from the register.
 You can, however, change your registered business address later on.

 3. Legal Requirements